 Once you know it is safe to enter, open all the windows in your cottage to let it breathe.
 This tip will help to vent out the stale air and helps to dry out anything that got damp over the winter.
-If your cottage still smells musty after you have aired it out, your cottage may have mold or mildew caused by water damage.
+If your cottage still smells musty after you have aired it out, your cottage may have mould or mildew caused by water damage.
 Consider getting an indoor air quality test.

 Inspect Your Utilities

 You may be eager to start up your water pump and switch on the lights, but you should do a safety check first.
-Check for chewed up cords and inspect your water system before you flip the switch.
+Check for chewed-up cords and inspect your water system before you flip the switch.

 If you use a shallow well for your water, you should have the well cleaned and the water analyzed at least twice a year.
 Do not turn on the tap until you know the water is safe to drink.